KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 #### About Us...

-The About Us...
-Page has paragraphs added which contain a brief description of Scotland and interesting places to visit.
+*The About Us...* page has paragraphs added which contain a brief description of Scotland and interesting places to visit.

 #### Tours Guide

-The Tours Guide gives the user an opportunity to access the following information:
+*The Tours Guide* gives the user an opportunity to access the following information:

-•   tour destination and duration;
+*   tour destination and duration;

-•   tour description;
+*   tour description;

-•   places worth to visit;
+*   places worth to visit;

-•   tour map (the map extends when clicked, it opens in a new window and has interesting places marked on the map);
+*   tour map (the map extends when clicked, it opens in a new window and has interesting places marked on the map);

 #### Gallery

-The Gallery Page consists several images laid out in columns.
+*The Gallery* page consists several images laid out in columns.
 The number of columns depend on the type of the device.
 Each photo has a caption and can be clicked to open in a modal window.
-The user can view the content in a bigger size and the image can be closed by using 'X' sign.
-The image has a grayscale filter applied and the image scale changes when using a hover function.
+The user can view the content in a bigger size and the image can be closed by using **'X'** sign.
+The image has a grayscale filter applied and the image scale changes when using a **hover** function.

 ### Shop

-The Shop Page gives the user an opportunity to purchase a range of motorcycle products.
-I used a 'card' component to create the Shop section.
+*The Shop* page gives the user an opportunity to purchase a range of motorcycle products.
+I used a **'card'** component to create the Shop section.
 Each card has the following elements:

-•   product image (each image will extend its size when clicked, modal function applied);
+*   product image (each image will extend its size when clicked, modal function applied)

-•   product title;
+*   product title

-•   product price;
+*   product price

-•   product description;
+*   product description

-•	'Add to Cart' & 'Remove from Cart' buttons (the button's background changes when using a hover function);
+*	**'Add to Cart'** & **'Remove from Cart'** buttons (the button's background changes when using a hover function)

-•   Subtotal, Tax, Shipping Cost & Total amount;

 #### Get in touch...

-The Get in touch page features a simple contact from which consists the following elements:
+*The Get in touch* page features a simple contact from which consists the following elements:

-•	Full name;
+*	Full name

-•   Telephone number;
+*   Telephone number

-•	Email address;
+*	Email address

-•	Reason for Contact;
+*	Reason for Contact

-•	Message box;
+*	Message box

-•	‘Send’ button;
+*	**‘Send’** button

 The form cannot be submitted without completing all fields.
 If a field is left blank a warning note will pop-out with the following message **‘!
 Please fill in this field’**.
 There is also an address label located